Kasikili/Sedudu Island case

 The Case concerning Kasikili/Sedudu Island (Botswana/Namibia) was a case before the International Court of Justice (ICJ) which concerned a territorial dispute over Sedudu Island.
-The Court ruled in 1999 that the island was Botswanan territory.
+The court ruled in 1999 that the island was Botswana territory.

 Territorial dispute

 The dispute arose because of the imprecise wording of the agreement concerning the northern boundary between the colonial powers of Germany and the United Kingdom which settled the geographic interests between German South-West Africa and the Bechuanaland Protectorate in the Heligoland-Zanzibar Treaty signed on July 1, 1890.
 This treaty read "in Southwest Africa, Germany's sphere of influence is demarcated thus":To the east by the line that commences at the aforementioned point and follows the 20th degree of east longitude to its intersection point with the 22nd degree of south latitude.
 The line then traces this degree of latitude eastward to its intersection with the 21st degree of east longitude, follows this degree of longitude northward to its intersection with the 18th degree of south latitude, runs along this degree of latitude eastward to its intersection with the Chobe River.
 Here it descends the thalweg of the main channel until it meets the Zambezi, where it ends.
 It is understood that under this arrangement Germany shall be granted free access from its protectorate to the Zambezi by means of a strip of land not less than twenty English miles [30 km] wide at any point.
-Great Britain's sphere of influence is bounded to the west and northwest by the previously described line and includes Lake Ngami.The present country of Namibia was German Southwest Africa in 1890; Botswana was then known as the Bechuanaland Protectorate.
+Great Britain's sphere of influence is bounded to the west and northwest by the previously described line and includes Lake Ngami.The present country of Namibia was German South West Africa in 1890; Botswana was then known as the Bechuanaland Protectorate.